-At June 30, 2018, the Organization's net position has decreased to \$19,205,844 from \$23,711,344 at June 30, 2017.
-In fiscal year 2018, the Organization's net position decreased primarily because of the recognition of pension expense in accordance with GASB 68 of \$4,828,908.
+The Organization's net position has decreased to \$17,756,793 at June 30, 2019 from \$19,205,844 at June 30, 2018, and \$23,711,344 at June 30, 2017.
+In fiscal year 2019, the Organization's net position decreased primarily because of the recognition of pension expense in accordance with Government Accounting Standards Board (GASB) Statement No. 68 Accounting and Financial Reporting for Pensions (GASB 68) of \$2,654,898.
+In fiscal year 2018, the Organization's net position decreased primarily because of the recognition of pension expense in accordance with GASB 68 of \$4,828,908 and a student tuition decrease of \$406,510.
 The University does not budget for pension expense since the liability will be paid by the State of New Jersey.
 The full amount of the pension expense will decrease the net position on an annual basis.
-In addition, student tuition decreased \$406,510.

-The Organization recorded on its financial statement the state paid revenue and expenses for other employment benefits for fiscal year 2018.
-The State of New Jersey has communicated that the associated unfunded liability, deferred inflows and deferred outflows should not be reported on the financial statements.
-The Organization recorded on its financial statements the net pension liability and related pension amounts as determined by the State of New Jersey, Division of Pensions and Benefits during fiscal year 2018 and 2017.
-The State has communicated that the GASB 68 pension liability "allocations do not impact state laws or past funding arrangements that have been established annually in the State budget".
-The State has historically made and has communicated it will continue to make direct payments on behalf of the Organization to the PERS plan.
+The Organization recorded on its financial statements the state paid revenue and expenses for other employment benefits for fiscal year 2019 and 2018.
+The State of New Jersey (the State) has communicated that the associated unfunded liability, deferred inflows of resources and deferred outflows of resources are the responsibility of the State and therefore, should not be reported on the Organization's financial statements.
+The Organization recorded on its financial statements the net pension liability and related pension amounts as determined by the State of New Jersey, Division of Pensions and Benefits.
+The State has communicated that the GASB 68 pension liability allocations do not impact state laws or past funding arrangements that have been established annually in the State budget.
+The State has historically made and has communicated it will continue to make direct payments on behalf of the Organization to the Public Employees Retirement System (PERS) plan.

-Current year operating revenues for the year ended June 30, 2018 decreased to \$65,136,082 from \$65,967,649.
-The decrease was from decreases in student tuition and fee revenue and federal financial aid.
+Operating revenues for the year ended June 30, 2019 decreased to \$61,328,256 from \$65,136,082 in 2018, which decreased from \$65,967,649 in 2017.
+The decreases were from decreases in student tuition and fee revenue and federal financial aid in both fiscal years.

-Net nonoperating revenues for the year ended June 30, 2018 increased to \$31,174,900 from \$24,429,211 in fiscal year 2017, primarily due to recognizing State of New Jersey paid other post employment benefits due to the implementation of GASB 75 and an increase in State of New Jersey appropriations and restricted private gifts.
+Net nonoperating revenues for the year ended June 30, 2019 decreased to \$30,794,793 from \$31,174,900 in fiscal year 2019, primarily due to a reduction in State paid other post employment benefits that was partially offset by an increase in State paid fringe benefits due to an increase in state paid positions from 228 to 323 at the University.
+Net nonoperating revenues for the year ended June 30, 2018 increased to \$31,174,900 from \$24,429,211 in fiscal year 2017, primarily due to recognizing State paid other post employment benefits and an increase in State appropriations and restricted private gifts.